shashankrxj/nude.js/README.md

 https://sites.google.com/a/dcs.upd.edu.ph/csp-proceedings/Home/pcsc-2005/AI4.pdf?attredirects=0

 ### Demo
-Test the nudity detection script on several predefined images, I didn't have enough time to build a nice demo with flickr image support but feel free to test some of your images too. nude.js is currently supported in IE9(excanvas), FF 3.6+, Chrome, Safari and Opera.
+Test the nudity detection script on several predefined images and videos, I didn't have enough time to build a nice demo with flickr image support but feel free to test some of your images too and don't forget to add your video and correct the path in predefined div for video in my html. nude.js is currently supported in IE9(excanvas), FF 3.6+, Chrome, Safari and Opera.
 For really fast results try Chrome.

 Include nude.js as ususal
 ```HTML